This page is not updated yet.

 With the extra advantage of being far more reliable than magnetic tape.

 Expanded RAM (32 KB) and data retention for saving high-score tables and

-Opcode Games had a plan about advertising his Super Game Module through Gaming Magazines, Youtube,
+Opcode Games had originally a plan about advertising his Super Game Module through

 Retro Gaming Websites, Merchandise etc.

-But it was only announced via Opcode Games website and via AtariAge.com
+But it is only announced via Opcode Games website, Facebook, AtariAge.com

 quickly spread all over the world in no time.

 And like Eduardo says to ColecoNation for a years ago:

 "For us collectors and classic gaming fans alike,

 is increasing lifespan for our consoles very important, because we are already witnessing